Your Debian-based data center in a box

 You can find out more about DebOps features on the project’s documentation page.

-Start a Docker container which acts as an Ansible Controller host with DebOps support, based on Debian Stretch:
+Start a Docker container which acts as an Ansible Controller host with DebOps support, based on Debian Buster:

 Or, create a Vagrant VM which acts as an Ansible Controller host:

-You can use configuration in the src/controller subdirectory to try out DebOps against the container/VM, or create your own DebOps project directory using debops-init command.
+You can use configuration in the src/controller subdirectory to try out DebOps against the container/VM, or create your own DebOps project directory using debops project init command.

 More quick start tips can be found in the DebOps quick start guide.